 WELCOME TO GRANDE CACHE & HOW TO GET HERE

 Escape into a land of sparkling lakes, rushing rivers, green valleys, and windswept peaks!
-Nestled on a mountain plateau at (4200 ft.), the Town of Grande Cache is surrounded by panoramic views of 21 mountain peaks and 2 river valleys.
+Nestled on a mountain plateau at (4200 ft.), Grande Cache is surrounded by panoramic views of 21 mountain peaks and 2 river valleys.

-The Town of Grande Cache is located in the northern part of the Rocky Mountains, in western Alberta, Canada along Highway 40, also known as the Bighorn Highway or Scenic Route to Alaska.
+Grande Cache is located in the northern part of the Rocky Mountains, in western Alberta, Canada along Highway 40, also known as the Bighorn Highway or Scenic Route to Alaska.
 This is the shortest and most scenic route to Alaska from the United States.
-The Town of Grande Cache is located in the Municipal District of Greenview No. 16.
+Grande Cache is located in the Municipal District of Greenview No. 16.

 Highway 40 connects Grande Cache with Grande Prairie to the north (183 km) and Hinton to the south (143 km).
 Jasper is 210 km south of Grande Cache and Edmonton is 450 km east of Grande Cache.
 This small mountain town is adjacent to the unspoiled Willmore Wilderness Park, Alberta’s greatest mountain treasure.
 Willmore Wilderness Park has an abundance of trails, big game, alpine flowers, and spectacular waterways.
 To protect its natural splendour, no motorized vehicles are permitted; visitors can access the park by horseback or on foot.